GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Doxygen.rst

 Build locally
 ------------------------------------

-Prior to configuring a GEOSX build, have Doxygen installed:
+Prior to configuring a GEOS build, have Doxygen installed:

   .. code-block:: sh